-The Executive Board of PDET, fulfilling both the role of directors under company law and trustees under charity law, exercise the powers and carry out the duties of PDET.
+The Board of Directors fulfill both the role of directors under company law and trustees under charity law and exercise the powers and carry out the duties of PDET.
 The Board of Directors is responsible to the Members of PDET as well as the parents, pupils and staff at its academies.
-Directors work with the local governing boards to ensure the quality of education and financial management provided at each academy.
+Directors work through their committees and the Central Executive Team with the Academy Governance Committees to ensure the quality of education and financial management provided at each academy.

-Five committees operate under the PDET Board of Directors: The Governance Committee, the Business & Finance Committee and the Ethos, Standards and Effectiveness Committee, Audit Committee and Pay & Personnel Committee.
+Five committees operate under the PDET Board of Directors: The Trust Governance Committee, the Business & Finance Committee, the Ethos, Standards and Effectiveness Committee, Audit Committee and Pay & Personnel Committee.

 Duncan has most recently worked as the Managing Director of an academy trust and as Strategic Planning Manager for Education in Northamptonshire.
 Previously he was the Director of an Education Action Zone and Excellence Cluster.
 From a background in teaching he has also worked as an Education Advisor and in Youth and Adult training.

 Non Executive Directors: